Infrequently Noted

 The essential component of this mindset shift is replacing hopes based on promises with constraints based on research and evidence.
 This aligns with what it means to commit wanton acts of engineering because engineering is the practice of designing solutions to problems for users and society under known constraints.

 The opposite of engineering is imagining that constraints do not exist or do not apply to your product.
-The shorthand for this is "bullshit" (pdf).
+The shorthand for this is "bullshit."

 Rejecting an engrained practice of bullshitting does not come easily.
 Frameworkism preaches that the way to improve user experiences is to adopt more (or different) tooling from the framework's ecosystem.
 This provides adherents with something to do that looks plausibly like engineering, except it isn't.
 It can even become a totalising commitment; solutions to user problems outside the framework's expanded cinematic universe are unavailable to the frameworkist.
 Non-idiomatic patterns that unlock significant wins for users are bugs to be squashed.
-And without data or evidence to counterbalance the bullshit artists's assertions of apostasy, who's to say that's wrong?
+And without data or evidence to counterbalance bullshit artists's assertions, who's to say they're wrong?
 Orthodoxy unmoored from measurements of user outcomes predictably spins into abstruse absurdities.
 Heresy, eventually, is perceived to carry heavy sanctions.

 It's all nonsense.